threeport/user-docs/docs/architecture/overview.md

 deploy Kubernetes clusters in the cloud and deploy workloads there.
 However, this is only recommended for testing and development.
 Don't use local Threeport control planes to run important production workloads.

-## Foundational Principles

-Threeport is designed and built upon the following principles:

-* General purpose programming languages like Go are superior to DSLs and templates for defining the behavior of complex systems.
-* Use progressive disclosure in the abstractions available to users.
-Dead simple use cases should be trivial to configure and execute.
-However, complex use cases should be supported by allowing users greater level of configurability in the underlying systems when needed.
-* Git repos are not great for storing the configuration of complex systems.
-For a system that is driven by software controllers, a database is more efficient for both reads and writes by those controllers.

 ## Next Steps